Pyelonephritis is bacterial infection of the renal parenchyma.

 Symptoms include fever, flank pain, general malaise, and, occasionally, painful urination.

-Diagnosis is based on clinical criteria, urinalysis, and urine culture (see Bacterial Urinary Tract Infections : Diagnosis).
+Diagnosis is based on urinalysis, urine culture, and clinical findings (see Bacterial Urinary Tract Infections (UTIs) : Diagnosis).

 Initial treatment is ceftriaxone 1 to 2 g IV q 12 to 24 h alone or ampicillin 1 g IV q 6 h plus gentamicin 1.5 mg/kg IV q 8 h until women are afebrile for 48 h.
 Sensitivities with culture should be checked.
 Treatment is adjusted accordingly and continued for a total of 7 to 14 days; oral antibiotics are used after the initial IV antibiotics.
 Women should be encouraged to consume large amounts of liquids.